 With Later (formerly Latergramme), you can schedule up to 30 posts per month for free with the mobile app or through the web browser.
 The big selling point of Later is that it lets you bulk upload and store images, while most other solutions pull directly from your camera roll or require you to upload the image when you post.

 It also allows you to search and repost through the app, as well as schedule tweets—convenient if you'll be sharing the same images to Twitter.
-When it's time to post what you scheduled, Later send an notification and prompt you to open and post via Instagram.

 You can also upgrade to one of their premium plans to schedule and manage more posts accross multiple accounts, schedule videos, and add additional users.
 Prices range from $9/month to $49/month, depending on your needs.